 Cooked pupusa store up to 4 days in the fridge, in a sealed container.
 The next day, rewarm the pupusa on a hot griddle or in preheated oven or bread toaster.

 Pupusa freeze very well, cooked or raw.
-If uncooked, thaw the pupusa dough the day before using and always freeze in an airtight container.
+If uncooked, thaw the pupusa dough the day before use and always freeze it in an airtight container.

 Have you made this vegan Pupusas recipe?
 Share your review or comment below to connect with me.